Project-Palspace/palspace-backend/README.md

 # palspace_backend

-## Running the Application Locally
+## Running the Application Locally (MacOS/Linux)

-To build and start the development instance:
+1. Build and start the development instance:

 ```
 $ make dev
 ```

-To start the development instance if you already have an image of the backend locally:
+2. Start the development instance if you already have an image of the backend locally:

 ```
 $ make up